- Assessment

 Tuition, study skills and confidence boosting fees are payable in advance

-Online tuition, study skills and confidence boosting sessions provided by Ruth Gravelle or her colleagues cost £45 per session
+Online tuition, study skills and confidence boosting sessions provided by Ruth Gravelle or her colleagues from £45 per session

 Dyslexia Counselling / Hypnotherapy for Dyslexia